-On May 13, 2019, Town Council approved the proposed Fiscal Year 2019-20 (FY20) budget including water and sewer rates.
-The Town's water and sewer rates are increasing about 10%.
-For the average Vienna resident, this change amounts to approximately \$64 per year.
-The total FY20 water and sewer fund budget is set at \$9,233,080.

-The increase in rates will support investments in aging infrastructure and maintain reserves to provide for contingencies and unplanned expenses related to the water and sewer system.
+On June 15, 2020, Town Council adopted the fiscal year 2020-2021 (FY2021) budget.
+The total FY2021 water and sewer fund budget is set at \$10,194,050.
+Council has also adopted FY2021 water and sewer rates, which represent a 10.4% increase.
+For the average Vienna customer, this change amounts to approximately \$74 per year.
+The increase in rates will support critical investments in aging infrastructure and maintain reserves to provide for contingencies and unplanned expenses related to the water and sewer system.
 For more information on water and sewer rates and the supporting rate study, please contact the Town's Department of Public Works at 703-255-6380.